Toy Gravizap for Black Hole Redemption

-The described teleportation protocol requires Alice to be present inside the black hole.
-Although the Page curve may look unitary, the protocol itself is not.
-In particular, the annihilation of the quanta in the interior is not unitary.
-How can we adjust the protocol, so that Alice won't need to dive into the black hole?

-One can note that neither Hawking quanta creation is a unitary process in the naive model.
-An obvious solution is to make Hawking quanta being created by the quanta annihilating in the interior.
-By the topological property of the model this process can cross the horizon, since breaking of the lines allows us to draw the horizon in between annihilated and resurrected pair.
-This is true even beyond the topological model, since virtual particles close to the horizon are allowed to cross it, while on-shell particles can only cross the horizon in one direction.
+The naive teleportation protocol~(\ref{projection1}) is not unitary.
+One can note that neither the Hawking quanta creation process is unitary in the naive model.
+An obvious way to restore unitarity of the protocol is to have Hawking quanta created by the quanta annihilating in the interior.
+It is easy to imagine such a process in a topological model, like the one specified below.
+In this model, such a process can cross the horizon since breaking of the lines allows us to draw the horizon in between the annihilated and resurrected pair.
+Moreover, this should be true beyond the topological model since virtual particles close to the horizon are allowed to cross it, while on-shell particles can only cross the horizon in one direction.
 An example of the corresponding information extraction process is illustrated in the right panel of figure~\ref{fig:causald}.

 The figure shows the result of a sequence of annihilation-creation processes happening in discrete time steps applied on one instance of the initial state, which is selected to represent a maximally non-local (scrambled) information storage inside the black hole.
 Such processes can happen, for example, under the evolution generated by a unitary braiding operator \be